HJeon139/hjeon139-mcp-outofcontext/docs/v0/research_outcomes/human_memory_inspired_context_patterns.md

 This document translates the research in `docs/research/human_memory_models.md` into **actionable design patterns** for the Context Management MCP server.
 The goal is to make context management:

 - More **human-like** (focus, forget, and recall like a good collaborator).
-- Consistent with our **lightweight**, 32k–64k token, minimal-dependency constraints.
+- Consistent with our **lightweight**, millions of token, minimal-dependency constraints.
 - Complementary to existing designs:
   - `gc_heuristic_pruning_patterns.md`
   - `llm_driven_context_compression.md`